 If you’ve ever thought about becoming a web developer, you came to the right place!
 Pursuing a new career is a big decision, so it’s important to do your research.

 After all, you’d invest countless hours of investigation to find a reliable new car with good gas mileage or to learn which car seat is safest for your child.
 Mapping out your path to a new career should be no different.

-Perhaps you’ve always dreamed of becoming a web developer or maybe the time you’ve spent tinkering with the HTML & CSS code on your hobby blog’s platform has sparked your inner curiosity about life as a professional developer.
+Perhaps you’ve always dreamed of becoming a web developer or maybe the time you’ve spent tinkering with the HTML & CSS code on your hobby blog’s platform has sparked your inner curiosity about life as a professional web developer.
 No matter how you made it here, you’ve got some questions and we’ve got some answers!

 We gathered a combination of expert insight, government information and real-time job analysis data to provide you with the answers to all of your burning questions.
-Below you’ll find seven common questions about becoming a web developer.
+Below you’ll find eight common questions about becoming a web developer.

 Let’s start with the basics.
 You’re probably well aware that web developers build websites, but there’s much more to it than that.
 Web developers must also analyze user needs to ensure the proper content, graphics and underlying structure are used to meet both the goals of the user and the website’s owner.